dlavric/terraform-variables/README.md

 var = "griffon"
 ```

-- To confirm the resources that have been created
+- To confirm the resources that have been created we can use `terraform state list`
 ```shell
 terraform state list